About the Pre-Law Center

 The UIS Pre-Law Center is housed in the College of Public Affairs and Administration, which is at the forefront of the campus’ mission of public affairs, service, and engagement.
 The College takes full advantage of UIS’ proximity to the state capital of Illinois, the headquarters of state agencies and non-profit organizations, the Illinois state court system, the Illinois State Library, and the Abraham Lincoln Presidential Library.

-The college is also home to the Downstate Innocence Project, the only undergraduate Innocence Project in the U.S. Through the Project, students provide assistance in cases where there is a strong likelihood that a convicted person is innocent, and also work to prevent the conviction of innocent persons in the future.
+The college is also home to the Illinois Innocence Project, the only undergraduate Innocence Project in the U.S. Through the Project, students provide assistance in cases where there is a strong likelihood that a convicted person is innocent, and also work to prevent the conviction of innocent persons in the future.